eddturtle/TurtlePlayer/README.md

 Turtle Player is designed to be a fun and unique app for playing your music on the move, while in a advertisment-free app.
 Originally developed by Edd Turtle, it is now a community driven app with help from developers (namely Simon Honegger) on Github.
 Give it a go today!

+#####*Warning!
+Due to other commitments I haven't had the time to maintain and keep this project up-to-date.
+It should work fine on modern android phones, but the visuals and code are bit old - that's all.*

 ##How to Contribute

 1) First, pull the source code from this git repository to your local machine: